Kevin Levrone: Early life

-Training and Competition
+Training and competition

 Levrone began his professional IFBB career in 1991 after finishing first in the NPC Finals.
-After placing 2nd at the 1992 Mr. Olympia contest, for his first participation, he had a severe injury in February 1993, completely tearing his major and minor pectorals while bench-pressing 600 pounds, and he needed surgery to reattach them.
-He had two surgeries, the first one lasted 8 hours, then while he was healing he got an infection and he needed a second surgery.
+After placing 2nd at the 1992 Mr. Olympia contest, for his first participation, he had a severe injury in February 1993.
+The injury completely tore his major and minor pectorals while bench-pressing 600 pounds, requiring surgery to reattach.
+He had two surgeries, the first lasting 8 hours.
+While recovering, he contracted an infection and needed a second surgery.
 At that time everyone thought that Levrone's career was over, yet he managed to be in contest shape for the 1994 Mr. Olympia only eight weeks later, and placed 3rd.
 He placed 2nd at Mr. Olympia four times—in 1992 and 1995 behind Dorian Yates (six times winner), in 2000 and 2002 behind Ronnie Coleman (eight times winner).
+That is the record for most Mr. Olympia seconds without a win.

 When he stopped competing in 2003, Levrone did not officially announce his retirement; he explained this as he never thought about retirement, but just decided to do something different and find other challenges.

 Despite having been away from competition for well over a decade since 2003, Kevin officially announced in May 2016 that he would return to once again compete at the professional level at the Mr. Olympia contest, by special invite; he indeed entered the 2016 Mr. Olympia contest, at age 51, and placed 17th, with only five months of preparation.
 In 2018, in the lead up to competing in the Arnold Classic Australia competition, Levrone announced that this would be his last competition; he placed 13th out of a field of 14.
 Many believe he had improved over his 2016 Mr Olympia condition, but he was still far from the condition that had made him a big name in bodybuilding in the 90s and early 2000s.

-Levrone has qualified and participated in 13 Mr. Olympia competitions (including a special invite from IFBB Presiden Jim Manion for the 2016 edition).
-He's placed 2nd four times, once making his Olympia debut in 1995 to Dorian Yates.
-3 times to Ronnie Coleman(98, 2000, 2002).
-Due to his popularity and close calls he has been given the title of an uncrowned Mr.Olympia (an honorary title he shares with Kenneth “Flex” Wheeler and Shawn Ray).
+Levrone has qualified and participated in 13 Mr. Olympia competitions (including a special invite from IFBB President Jim Manion for the 2016 edition).
+He's placed 2nd four times, once making his Olympia debut in 1992 to Dorian Yates and in 1995.
+2 to Ronnie Coleman (2000, 2002).
+Due to his popularity and close calls he has been given the title of an uncrowned Mr. Olympia (an honorary title he shares with Kenneth “Flex” Wheeler).
 Levrone has been applauded for his ability to train quickly for competitions, rather than training year-long.
 This fact is often attributed to the reason why he was able to come back for the 2016 Mr. Olympia competition.
 Despite not placing in the top 10 for the first time, Levrone got himself in competition-shape in only 5 months.
 After the 2016 Mr. Olympia competition Levrone revealed he had trained despite injuries to his pectorals and knee.